josephwilliams/class_wizard/README.md

  @protagonist={:name=>"Palindrome", :health=>3, :strength=>2, :intellect=>2}>
 ```

-We have methods to depict a `first_encounter`, to determine an `end_of_deadly_encounter`, and to render `satisfying_conclusion`.
+We have methods to depict a `first_encounter`, to determine an `end_of_deadly_encounter`, and to output a `satisfying_conclusion`.
 But our `battle_sequence` method is woefully lacking.

 But, first, we have a more serious problem.
 Pixel, our wizard, has 10 health and a `cast_spell` ability that lowers the enemy's health by 1.
 Primus, the dragon, has 100 health, and can `breathe_fire`, removing 3 of his enemy's health.
 This does not bode well for Pixel or her beloved cat.
 But we're the authors of this tale, so let's thicken the plot.

 #### The Ancient_Tome Module
-There's a rhetoric device called 'Deus ex machina'.
-It's when a desperate hopeless protagonist is saved by seeming divine intervention.
+There's a rhetoric device called 'deus ex machina'.
+It's when a desperately hopeless protagonist is saved by seeming divine intervention.
 It's happening right now.

 "Pixel stumbles back, stunned.
 A dragon!
 A real, live, fire-breathing dragon!
 How could she ever defend herself?
-Palindrome, unmoved, sees something beneath nearby leaves on the forest floor.
+Palindrome, unmoved, sees something hidden beneath the scattered leaves on the forest floor.
 He pounces on it and paws away at the rubble.
 It's a book!
-A book of ancient spells and odd oddities!
-Pixel picks it up and reads the first page."
+A book of ancient spells and esoteric oddities!
+Pixel hears Palindrome's purr, picks up the tome, and reads the first page."

 ```ruby
 module Ancient_Tome